vippsas/vipps-qr-api/vipps-qr-api.md

 Common for both endpoints is the possibility to choose the format of the image returned, as well at the size of the QR code.
 These properties are defined by an `Accept` and `Size` header respectively.
 These are described [here](#accept-headers).

-To fetch a single QR code the merchant has to call the endpoint: [`GET:/qr/v1/merchant-callback/{merchantQrId}`](https://vippsas.github.io/vipps-developer-docs/api/qr#tag/Merchant-callback-QR/operation/GetMerchantCallbackById).
+To fetch a single QR code, the merchant has to call the endpoint: [`GET:/qr/v1/merchant-callback/{merchantQrId}`](https://vippsas.github.io/vipps-developer-docs/api/qr#tag/Merchant-callback-QR/operation/GetMerchantCallbackById).

 An example of the response from the GET endpoint looks like this: